cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes steepled his fingers.
 "Fascinating.
 And yet, I notice you are very specific about what Katherine stands to gain, but rather vague about what you stand to lose."

-A flash of irritation crossed William's face, but he masked it quickly.
+A flash of irritation crossed William's face, his fingers drumming briefly on the armrest, but he masked it quickly.
 "My father's decision to favour Edward over me was nothing short of favouritism."
-His voice was measured, but there was a cold undercurrent of resentment beneath it.
+His voice was measured, but there was a cold undercurrent of resentment.
 "The estate should have been mine.
 I have fought for years to earn my place, while Edward... he was handed everything."

-I caught myself nodding slightly.

 William swirled the brandy in his glass, a calculating look in his eyes.
 "Katherine's future isn't as secure as she thinks.
 The estate… it has other claimants."
 He paused, a subtle threat in his voice.
 "And I won't be denied."